GoMino/ConnectSDK-CompanionLibrary-Android/README.md

 Google Cast Developers Community on Google+ [http://goo.gl/TPLDxj](http://goo.gl/TPLDxj)

 ## Change List
+1.3 -> 1.4
+ * Added support for MediaRouteButton
+ * Added "alias" resources for Mini Controller play/pause/stop buttons so clients can customize them easily
+ * Added a color resource to control thw color of the title of the custom VideoMediaRouteControllerDialog
+ * Fixed some typos in JavaDoc

 1.2 -> 1.3
  * Fixing issue 32
  * Fixing issue 33